 PCI Biotech is a Norwegian based company focusing on research and development within the field of cancer treatment.
-The PCI Biotech Group consists of 12 employees and the core competencies are possessed by these employees, while the group's other resources in research and development are purchased from public and private research institutions and service providers across Europe and USA.
+The PCI Biotech Group consists of 15 employees and the core competencies are possessed by these employees, while the group's other resources in research and development are mainly purchased from public and private research institutions and service providers across Europe and USA.

 As of today, the Group has no sales or supply of services and a limited complexity in operations.
 The Group has established guidelines, policies, procedures and standards in accordance with internal control policies for comparable businesses of similar size, complexity and industry to fight corruption.
 This means that the group requires its directors and employees to demonstrate high ethical standards in business and interpersonal relationships.
-Other principles followed are prevention through awareness-raising activities, limitation of opportunities, high detection risk of and zero tolerance for corruption.
+Other principles followed are prevention through awareness-raising, limitation of opportunities, high detection risk of and zero tolerance for corruption.

 The Group has established its own quality control system in line with authorities' requirements within the activities that the Group operates, both in terms of production and storage of pharmaceutical products and medical devices, and in connection with preclinical and clinical studies.
 The quality control procedures are based on the relevant activities in relation to the different phases of operation and the development of procedures are thus a continuous and systematic process.
-The group is concerned that staff have appropriate training and experience in their business areas and staff are regularly updated within their business fields.
+The Group is concerned that staff have appropriate training and experience in their business areas and staff are regularly updated within their business fields.

-The group is concerned with animal welfare, human rights, labour rights, social issues and sustainable development.
-The Group's management conducts regular performance reviews and internal evaluations.
-The group adapts according to Norwegian law within the area.
+The Group is concerned with animal welfare, human rights, labour rights, social issues and sustainable development.
+The Group's management conducts regular performance reviews and internal evaluations and the Group adapts according to Norwegian law within the area.
 The Group's subcontractors are mainly public and private European and US research institutions and service providers.
-Preclinical and clinical research is subject to strict government regulation of animal welfare, human rights and social conditions in all the countries where the research and development work is carried out.
+Preclinical and clinical research is subject to strict government regulation of animal welfare, human rights and social conditions in all the countries where the research and development work is carried out, including South Korea and Taiwan where the RELEASE trial recently opened sites at selected hospitals.
 The Group therefore considers that animal welfare, human rights, labour rights and social issues are well taken care of, both internally and among its subcontractors.
-Regarding sustainable development, please see separate reporting.
+Regarding sustainable development, please see section 2.2.

-The Group has not identified any material issues based on the corporate social responsibility procedures (CSR) performed in 2019.
+The Group has not identified any material issues based on the corporate social responsibility procedures (CSR) performed in 2020.
 The implementation of further detailed specific objectives, strategies or action plans related to CSR, beyond the ones described above, has not yet been prioritised, but will be developed along with the continuous development of PCI Biotech's operations.

-Non-conformance with the recommendation: The Group's operations are of such character that it does not significantly affect the environment and the Group therefore believes it is not appropriate to establish specific guidelines, policies, procedures and standards in this area, but environmental issues are included in the ethical guidelines and please also see the separate reporting regarding sustainable development in section 2.3.
+Non-conformance with the recommendation: The Group's operations are of such character that it does not significantly affect the environment and the Group therefore believes it is not appropriate to establish specific guidelines, policies, procedures and standards in this area, but environmental issues are included in the ethical guidelines and please also see the separate reporting regarding sustainable development in section 2.2.

-2.3.
-Sustainable development
+2.2 Sustainable development